Top 12 Sperm Killers In Men

-If you are trying to conceive, there are many factors that can go wrong, one of them being sperms that are ineffective. it is important to be aware of sperm killers that affect the health and mobility of sperm.
+If you are trying to conceive, there are many factors that can go wrong, one of them being sperms that are ineffective. it is important to be aware of sperm killers in men that affect the health and mobility of sperm.
 If you have been trying to conceive unsuccessfully for a while, then it might be a good idea to consult a fertility specialist.

 Top 12 Sperm Killers in Men

 For men who want children, sperm count and sperm quality are important.
 Considering this, it’s understandable that people are interested in what activities and behaviors can be harmful to sperm.
-Find out the top 12 sperm killers in men:
+Find out the top 12 sperm killers in men

 1. Smoking